 In 2018, the City & County of Denver led a corridor study to engage residents and businesses along the corridor to develop a plan for Hampden Avenue between University Boulevard and Galena Street.
 Throughout the planning process, stakeholders identified key themes for the recommended improvements:

-Denver Public Works is partnering with CDOT to install safety improvements in conjunction with the Hampden Resurfacing Project.
+Denver's Department of Transportation and Infrastructure (DOTI) partnered with CDOT to install safety improvements in conjunction with the Hampden Resurfacing Project.

 Additional improvements are planned for the Hampden corridor to implement recommendations from the final report.

 The city conducted a corridor study in 2018-19 to recommend multimodal and placemaking improvements for Hampden Avenue.